AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A note about the **Launch_URL_Campaign** option was added in the page on how to configure a mobile application using Adobe Experience Platform SDKs.
 [Read more](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html)

+The email design guide has been reorganized.
+[Read more](../../designing/using/designing-content-in-adobe-campaign.md)

 ## Documentation updates - August 2019 {#doc-updates-august-2019}

 A new section with use cases on workflows focusing on queries has been added.
 [Read more](../../automating/using/workflow-created-query-with-complement.md)